CodeChica/plus-plus/guides/css.md

 CSS is short for Cascading Style Sheets.
 It's a language that is used to tell the browser how to make your page look.

-In CSS you specify which types of elements should get certain settings.
+In CSS you specify which types of element should get certain settings.

 e.g.